Goal Setting for Students

 A goal without a plan is only a wish.

-This is such great wisdom and is often forgotten by people of all ages but can be particularly problematic for students.
-While most don’t want to be told what to do by you, mom or dad, there are sneaky ways to catch their attention, set an example, and have intentional conversations around this so they’ll latch on to the framework.
+This is great wisdom and is often forgotten by people of all ages, but it can be particularly problematic for students.
+While most don’t want to be told what to do by you, mom, or dad, there are sneaky ways to catch their attention, set an example, and have intentional conversations around this so they’ll latch on to the framework.

 How Student Goal Setting Differs from Adults

-In my own goal setting, which I learned from Michael Hyatt, I’ve learned to set only 8 to 12 goals per calendar year.
+In my goal setting, which I learned from Michael Hyatt, I’ve learned to set only 8 to 12 goals per calendar year.
 One of the early realizations I had when adopting Hyatt’s system was I hadn’t done a great job of recognizing the difference between a goal and a task.
-By setting too many goals, I was overwhelmed and defeated from the beginning.
+I was overwhelmed and defeated from the beginning by setting too many goals.

-Goals are aligned with my vision of the future I want to design for myself.
+My goals are aligned with my vision of the future I want to design for myself.
 Goals are steps to achieve the vision.
-Some tasks might be pushing toward the goals, but many throughout the week are simply things that need to be completed.
+Some tasks might push toward the goals, but many must be completed weekly.
 Once the difference is recognized, setting only 8 to 12 feels more manageable.

-This framework is great for adult goal setting but doesn’t always work for two reasons.
+This framework is excellent for adult goal setting but doesn’t always work for two reasons.

-Your student’s brain is not fully developed yet and lacks the ability to completely embrace future thinking as well as critical thinking.
+Your student’s brain is not fully developed yet and cannot wholly embrace future and critical thinking.
 According to the American Academy of Child & Adolescent Psychiatry, “the frontal cortex, the area of the brain that controls reasoning and helps us think before we act, develops later.
 This part of the brain is still changing and maturing well into adulthood”.
-Teens lack the ability to think too far into the future.
+Teens cannot think too far into the future.

-Additionally, the annual calendar of your kiddo differs greatly from the adult calendar.
+Additionally, your kiddo’s annual calendar differs significantly from the adult calendar.
 First, their “year” starts around August with the new school year, not in January.
-AND it likely has 5 periods, not 4 quarters.
-Most traditional school year calendars have 4 quarters and summer.
-If your school doesn’t then adapt my thinking to what your student’s year looks like.
+AND it likely has five periods, not four quarters.
+Most traditional school year calendars have four quarters and summer.
+If your school doesn’t, then adapt my thinking to what your student’s year looks like.

-With these two considerations, my suggestion for student goal setting is smaller chunks setting 8 to 12 goals for 5 periods, not the traditional 4 quarters like adults do.
+With these two considerations, my suggestion for student goal setting is smaller chunks, setting 8 to 12 goals for five periods, not the traditional four quarters as adults do.

 The Student Goal Framework